 The formula the world is asking for?

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

-If you have blonde hair, especially color-treated blonde hair, you likely already know about the constant, looming threat of brassiness.
-And chances are if you’re reading this, you’ve heard of the wonders purple shampoo can do for just that.
-Technically speaking, brassiness refers to the unwanted warm tones that show up if you don’t take proper care of blonde tresses.
-If you’ve ever noticed your blonde locks starting to turn brassy, listen up, because we’re about to fill in you in on our blonde hair holy grail: anti-brass shampoo.
-Specifically, our best purple shampoo.
+If you have ashy blonde hair, especially color-treated, bleached hair, you likely already know about the constant, looming threat of brassy tones.
+And chances are if you’re reading this, you’ve heard of the tone correcting wonders of purple shampoo.
+Technically speaking, brassiness refers to the unwanted yellow and orange tones that show up if you don’t take proper care of blonde tresses.
+If you’ve ever noticed your cool blonde hair starting to turn brassy, listen up, because we’re about to fill in you in on our blonde hair holy grail: anti-brass shampoo with purple pigments.
+Specifically, our best purple shampoos.
 Trust us, every blonde absolutely needs a purple shampoo in their shower.

 WHAT IS PURPLE SHAMPOO?

 Let’s cut to the chase—what is purple shampoo?
-As you can probably guess, purple shampoo is a shampoo formula that’s purple in color (we’ll explain why purple is the magic color later).
+As you can probably guess, purple shampoo is a shampoo formula that has purple or violet pigments (we’ll explain why purple is the magic color later).
 This toning shampoo gets its name from its boldly colored formula, though it’s sometimes also referred to as silver shampoo thanks to its ability to leave blonde and silver hair with a cool-toned finish.
 Basically, it’s a must for anyone with lightened locks who never wants to see brassiness in their mane!

 HOW DOES PURPLE SHAMPOO WORK?